Stuck trying to stop your space heater from tripping your circuit breaker?

 Assuming you’re being responsible about your electrical load, we can safely move on to considering a faulty outlet.

 This can be a little tricky to diagnose, as the signs are very similar to those of overheating or short-circuiting.

 Depending on the severity of the damage to the outlet, it might not be supplying any electricity to your appliance, or be doing so intermittently.
 The latter is much more concerning than the former, as it could render your unit vulnerable to permanent damage as a result of random electricity bursts.

-It is of the utmost importance that, as soon as you suspect this to be the source of the problem, you stop using your space heater, and test the outlet.
+It is crucial that, as soon as you suspect this to be the source of the problem, you stop using your space heater, and test the outlet.

-Solution: Carefully unplug the machine, and let it cool down completely.
+Solution: Unplug the heater, and let it cool down completely.
 Once you have done that, take it to a different section of your house and plug it back into a different outlet, preferably, as far removed from the one you normally use, as possible.

 It’s best to nip these kinds of things in the bud.

 #3 A Damaged Power Cord